WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 solve and their limitations.
 The key to understanding what set Swift Macro apart lies in this exploration.

-## An Exploration of Existing Reuse Features
+## What Existing Code Reuse Methods Managed To Solve?

 ### Functions